Kot Addu, Pakistan: Taunsa Barrage

+In 2011, the rehabilitation of the Taunsa Barrage was blamed for devastation of the Muzaffargarh district during the 2010 Pakistan floods.
+Critics blamed the rehabilitation of the barrage, alleging that it failed to raise its height and strengthen protective embankments, used dysfunctional computer control system of the hoist gates and ignored hill-torrent management.

 Industry

 Kot Addu is a prominent commercial and industrial city in the Punjab province.
-It is connected by road and rail with Lahore, Karachi, Multan, Rawalpindi, Islamabad, Quetta, and Faisalabad; and also by air from Multan Airport to all Pakistani airports.
+It is connected by road and rail with Lahore, Karachi, Multan, Islamabad, Quetta, and Faisalabad; and also by air from Multan Airport to all Pakistani airports.